helenhao888/liri-node-app/README.md

     chalk package
     SPOTIFY, OMDB and bands in town API

+### Program Structure
+  *  liri.js         main javascript program
+  *  key.js          Only process the key's env arguments
+  *  .env file:      User needs to create his own .env file to store the SPOTIFY API key,                    Omdb   key  and bans in town api key.
+  *  liri_log file:  It's an output log file to store all the activities.

  ### Instructions
  liri.js can take in one of the following commands: